ullas-bhat/Session-23/README.md

 ## Day 4 — Graphical and Hierarchical Models

-"All knowledgge is, in final analysis, history.
+"All knowledge is, in final analysis, history.
 All sciences are, in the abstract, mathematics.
 All judgements are, in their rationale, statistics."

 ~ C.R.
 Rao